- HubPages Tutorials and Community»

 Just keep in mind that people may not see enough of the title to convince them to click to your hub.

-Select a Good URL for Your Hubs
+Select a Good URL When Creating New Hubs

 You only have one chance to specify the URL and that is when you first create the hub.
 After that, it remains constant even when you change the title.